Arran191/Movie-Checker/README.md

 To run against a generic movie search, pass in `-q "move_name`

-`python Movie_Checker -csv False -q "The 13th Warrior"`
+`python Movie_Checker -q "The 13th Warrior" -csv False`

 ### Check for changes